Djokovic, the tennis champion who finally has it all with Olympic gold

 Alcaraz had eight break points; Djokovic had six.
 All but one of those 14 break points came in the first set, and Djokovic saved five of them in a single game at 4-4.

-Djokovic, true to his brand, resisted brilliantly, often boldly: coming forward to net despite the challenges that can create on a slow and gritty surface.
+Djokovic, true to his brand, resisted brilliantly, often boldly: coming forward despite the challenges that can create on a slow and gritty surface.
 He used serve-and-volley sparingly but effectively.
-He deployed Alcaraz’s specialty, the drop shot.
+He deployed Alcaraz’s specialty, the drop shot against the fastest man in the game.

-But none of that is to imply that either man had a clear edge.
-This match was played on a tightrope as well as on clay with both summoning excellence under duress off balance and on the stretch.
+But none of that is to imply that either finalist had a clear edge.
+This match was played on a tightrope as well as on clay with both men summoning excellence under duress off balance and on the stretch.

 View this post on Instagram